hyecheol123/NomadCoder-Zoom/README.md

     - In lecture, the application sending the list of all rooms when users join/left the room, but I believe there is a better way and timing to get the list of rooms.
       (e.g. When user exit from current room to join another)
     - To update the current opened room list, it will automatically pull the room list every 3 seconds before the user enters the room.
+  - Exit the room to join another room

 |             ![]()              |
 | :----------------------------: |